 4.5 The APVMA may request for samples to be returned once testing is completed.
 The process for returning samples will be described in the contract.
 Under no circumstance are the samples to be simply posted to the APVMA.

 4.6 All unused and partially processed samples should be disposed of in a manner that ensures the destruction of infectious agents where detected (noting 4.4).
 Where laboratories are handling quarantine material, they must be a Quarantine Approved Premise (QAP) as appropriate for that material (Class 5) and adhere to requirements for the disposal of quarantine waste.

 4.7 Documented traceability of the sample from receipt to destruction is to be maintained by the Approved Analyst at all times.
 All records are to be kept on file and made available to the APVMA or other relevant authorities upon request.

 5. Sample analysis

-5.1 The approved analyst must analyse the sample in accordance with the contract for testing.
-Testing of the sample for additional parameters must not be performed without prior agreement of the APVMA.
+5.1 The Approved Analyst must analyse the sample in accordance with the contract for testing.
+Testing of the sample for additional parameters must not be performed without the prior agreement of the APVMA.